pleiszenburg/loggedfs-python/README.rst

 **Supports Python 3.{4,5,6,7}.**

 **Supports Linux.**
-Support for MAC OS X and BSD requires a minor change only, but has yet not been added: Access to the system log is currently being achieved through ``logging.handlers.SysLogHandler(address = '/dev/log')``, a Linux-only solution.
+Support for MAC OS X is implemented but has yet not been tested.

 .. _Python Package Index: https://pypi.org/